 And the average life expectancy at birth is just 56 years.

-	To help fight these statistics, Ballarat osteopath Megan Fraumano will join the third No Roads to Health expedition in March, aimed at improving the health of local communities along the Kokoda Track.
+To help change these statistics, Ballarat osteopath Megan Fraumano will join the third No Roads to Health expedition in March, aimed at improving the health of communities along the Kokoda Track.

 Ms Fraumano walked the track with her family, including her grandparents, in 2009 and said it was a “pretty big eye-opener” to see the locals’ health firsthand.

 “I assumed access to healthcare would be better than it was,” Ms Fraumano said.
 “I was pretty surprised by the malnutrition in the kids.

 “When I got home, I looked up the stats, such as one in 20 women will die in childbirth.”